Easy Blueberry Peach Crisp

 glass baking dish with blueberries, peaches, and spices

-• Serve as-is or top with a scoop of Vanilla Nice Cream or even a dollop of my homemade Vegan Whipped Cream.
+STEP #7: Remove from the oven and allow it to cool for a few minutes before serving.
+Serve as-is or top with a scoop of Vanilla Nice Cream or even a dollop of my homemade Vegan Whipped Cream.

-How to serve blueberry crisp
+How to serve this fruit crumble

 Serve right out of the oven after allowing a few minutes for it to cool.
 It’s delicious all on its own!
 Other options to bump it up a notch are to top it with a scoop of Vanilla Nice Cream or even a dollop of my homemade Vegan Whipped Cream.